aau-claaudia/ailab-docs/docs/application-guides/matlab.md

     ```

 Please note that it is not possible to run MATLAB with a graphical
-user interface, because Slurm is not configured for X-forwarding in AI
+user interface, because Slurm is not configured for X-forwarding in AI Student
 Cloud.